Fuego-fuego/week-1-Toy-problems/README.md

  week 1 Toy Problems is an assignment from, week one phase 1, of Moringa school Kenya, software engineering course.

+[!NOTE]
+A single file holds only one solution as per the prerequisite.

 ## Usage

 javascript is used to write all solution.
+[!IMPORTANT]
+Out put displayed on browser console

 ## Installation